 The Use and Characteristics of Component Auditors: Implications from U.S. Form AP Filings

 This paper investigates the common, yet previously opaque, practice of using non-U.S. audit firms (commonly referred to as component auditors) to conduct portions of audit work for U.S. public companies.
 This investigation is important because U.S. regulators have expressed concern for the transparency and quality of audits using component auditors.
-Employing data disclosed in the newly-mandated PCAOB Form AP, we answer several questions that could not previously be examined in the U.S. We find that component auditor use is most common amongst large clients with complex international operations.
-Unexpectedly, we do not find the mere use of component auditors is detrimental to audit outcomes, rather, the amount of work conducted by component auditors is associated with lower audit quality (i.e., higher likelihood of restatement), longer audit delay, and higher audit fees.
-Further, using hand-collected data, we find that not all component auditors are created equal and that only work performed by less competent component auditors and by those facing certain coordination and communication challenges is associated with adverse audit outcomes.
-However, we find that competent component auditors can alleviate coordination and communication challenges.
-Overall, these findings suggest that work performed by component auditors is not uniformly detrimental to U.S. audits and that PCAOB Form AP disclosures achieve their objective of increased transparency, as they are useful for assessing the potential for adverse audit outcomes.
+Employing data disclosed in the newly-mandated PCAOB Form AP, we answer several questions that could not previously be examined in the U.S. We find that component auditor use is largely structural, determined by the size and complexity of clients’ foreign operations.
+Unexpectedly, we do not find the mere use of component auditors is detrimental to audit outcomes, rather, the amount of work conducted by component auditors is associated with lower audit quality (i.e., higher likelihood of misstatement), less timely reporting, and higher audit fees, which collectively suggest that component auditor engagements are associated with adverse outcomes.
+Further, we find that not all component auditors are created equal and that only work performed by less competent component auditors and those facing geographic and cultural/language barriers, including significant geographic and cultural distance, weak rule of law, and low English language proficiency, are associated with adverse audit outcomes.
+Overall, these findings provide initial archival evidence that the use of certain component auditors on U.S. audits is associated with audit coordination issues, which suggests that PCAOB Form AP disclosures provide relevant information.

-Keywords: PCAOB, Form AP, component auditor, group audit, audit quality, audit fees, audit delay
+Keywords: PCAOB, Form AP, component auditor, group audit, audit quality, audit fees, report timeliness; geographic barriers; cultural barriers

 JEL Classification: M42, G18, G28, F00